kblomqvist/yasha/README.md

 ### env

-Reads environment variable in a template like
+Reads system environment variable in a template like

 ```jinja
 sqlalchemy: